Dense Vector Search

 You typically want all

-parameters you add to be excluded from the Pre-Filtering so that the result set gets smaller; instead of just computing a newtopK
+fqparams to be used as graph Pre-Filters on yourknnqueries, but when users "drill down" on Facets, you want thefqparameters you add to be excluded from the Pre-Filtering so that the result set gets smaller; instead of just computing a newtopKset.

 Usage in Re-Ranking Query